 - Stress management/resilience (52%)

-The move toward a comprehensive wellbeing approach isn’t an accident.
+The trend towards a comprehensive wellbeing approach isn’t an accident.
 With skilled employees at such a premium right now, retaining talent is a priority for organizations.
 Investing in a robust wellness program can help incentivize employees to stick around.

 Going even further, wellbeing applies to performance improvement, according to Bersin.
 As companies hone in on helping employees remain engaged and productive at work, Bersin thinks it’s likely the market will develop in parallel.